XYOracleNetwork-v1/tool-dapploy-nodejs/README.md

-  -a, --includeContracts [Contract1,Contract2]  Include contracts from the web3 interface (files are still copied) -l, --clean                                   Clean contracts before migrating -r, --remoteOnly                              Only copy contracts remote -p, --pinToIpfs                               Pin contracts to IPFS for remote access -k, --bucketName                              Do remote copy of ABI to aws bucket (make sure to setup ~/.aws) -y, --copyOnly                                Only do folder copy and S3 copy -i, --init                                    Add default config file to current directory
+  -a, --includeContracts [Contract1,Contract2]  Include contracts from the web3 interface (files are still copied) -l, --clean                                   Clean contracts before migrating -r, --remoteOnly                              Only copy contracts remote -p, --pinToIpfs                               Pin contracts to IPFS for remote -P, --postSaveToIpfs                          Save contracts to IPFS for remoteaccess after migrating -k, --bucketName                              Do remote copy of ABI to aws bucket (make sure to setup ~/.aws) -y, --copyOnly                                Only do folder copy and S3 copy -i, --init                                    Add default config file to current directory